renjithkvincent/toy-robot/Solution.md

 a check to see if a position is within the limits of the table

 **Position** Position(x and y coordinates, direction) of the robot is instantiated here.
 The moves and turns take place here.
-The methods return a new position.
-The robot is not yet updated.
+The methods return a new position but the robot is not yet updated.
 Also has the potential to return a position outside the table, pushing the robot off the table, on to the ground.
 The Robot has the smarts to stop that in Robot#safe_update_position